sergiy79/codecombat/Scribes.md

 Programming and code aren't the only languages we use at CodeCombat — the written word makes our app easy to understand, fun to play, and a joy to contribute to.
 For these important tasks, we lean on our [Scribes](http://codecombat.com/contribute/scribe).

+##How to Become a Scribe
+1. Head over to the [Scribe description page](http://codecombat.com/contribute/scribe) on the main website.
+1. Click the "Contact Us" link to open a popup contact form.
+1. Tell us a little about yourself, your experience with programming and what sort of things you'd like to write about.
+We'll go from there!

 ##What Scribes Can Work On
 If you're ready to flex your writing skills, here are the places where we can use your help the most: